mesako/mesako.github.io/_portfolio/project8.md

 ---
-title: Faculty Development Consulting in Alternative Grading Schema
+title: "Assessment Coaching: Inspiring Instructors to Grade Differently"
 subtitle: What does it mean to let go of traditions when we assess student learning?

 caption:
   title: Assessment Coaching
-  subtitle: Inspiring Instructors to Think Differently
+  subtitle: Inspiring Instructors to Grade Differently
   thumbnail: assets/img/portfolio/speaking.jpg
 ---